Written by Thomas Harlan, Jim McGrath; Reporting Services Team - iatricSystems

 If you need more help…

 Our Report Writing team can help you fix reports, create new ones, make old ones run faster, and much more.
-Simply reach out to your Iatric Systems Account Executive, or Karen Roemer (email@example.com), or click the button below to contact us and learn how we can help support your team!
+Simply reach out to your Iatric Systems Account Executive, or our NPR report writing team at email@example.com, or click the button below to contact us and learn how we can help support your team!